-Ward Alderman: Alderman Pero has been contacted but has not yet provided comments.
+Ward Alderman: Alderman Pero has been contacted.
+He attended the Planning Board hearing and the neighborhood meeting, but has not provided formal comments.

 Historic Preservation: Please see the attached memorandum from Historic Preservation Planner Kristi Chase regarding the project.

 14 James Street